-- RM-1.5.1 Licensees must document their framework for the proactive management of operational risk.
-This policy must be approved and regularly reviewed by the Board of Directors of the licensee. - RM-1.5.2 Licensees must consider the impact of operational risks on their financial resources and solvency. - RM-1.5.3 Licensees' business continuity planning, risk identification and reporting must cover reasonably foreseeable external events and their likely impact on the licensee and its business portfolio. - RM-1.5.4 Business continuity management includes policies, standards, and procedures for ensuring that specified operations can be maintained or recovered in a timely fashion in the event of a disruption.
+Investment firm licensee's business continuity planning, risk identification and reporting must cover reasonably foreseeable external events and their likely impact on the licensee and its business portfolio.

+Business continuity management includes policies, standards, and procedures for same time, however, investment firm licensees cannot ignore the nature of risks to ensuring that specified operations can be maintained or recovered in a timely fashion in the event of a disruption.
 Its purpose is to minimise the operational, financial, legal, reputational and other material consequences arising from a disruption.
 Effective business continuity management concentrates on the impact, as opposed to the source, of the disruption, which affords financial industry participants and financial authorities greater flexibility to address a broad range of disruptions.
-At the same time, however, licencees cannot ignore the nature of risks to which they are exposed.
+At the which they are exposed.